FailAcademy/learning/adp-vancouver/_slides/week-03/02-async-javascript.md

 });
 ```

-How does this look on the Event loop?
+*How does this look on the event loop?*

 ???

 - Make sure they factor in the 'main' method that is executing the `get` fn.
 - Make sure they understand that each function 'runs to completion' in JS.

-Any downsides to writing code that uses callbacks?
+- Any downsides to writing code that uses callbacks?

 ---
-template: inverse

-# Callback hell
+class: center, middle

+.large[
+  **Callback Hell!**
+]

 ???

-Callback Hell (syntactic)

 - Has anyone heard of callback hell?
-- Syntactic symptoms - 45 degree code, deeply nested functions
+- Syntactic symptoms: 45 degree code, deeply nested functions

 ---
-class: middle

-## Exercise: Callback Hell
+# Exercise 1

+In pairs describe/diagram what is happening in the event loop when the `callbackHell` function is called.

 ```js
 const callbackHell = (url) => {